Packing for college? Leave these things at home.

 • Ironing board and iron: A wrinkle remover spray does exist and is an amazing space saver.
 Hang up your nice clothes and you really shouldn’t need ironing board.

 Instead, bring these items that are often overlooked in the packing process:

 • Flip flops: the ugly truth is that those showers in the dorms can be nasty.
 Come prepared.

 • Bed risers: you can maximize the space in your room by storing under the bed.
 Look into plastic storage bins as well.

-• Tupperware: If you don’t bring it with you from home, buy it when you get there.
-At the very least zipper bags.
+• Leftover containers: If you don’t bring it with you from home, buy it when you get there.
+At the very least zipper storage bags.
 Left-overs are a college student’s best friend.
 Contain the smell and reduce the risk of bugs by containing them.

 • An open mind: everyone has a different style of living.
 Be willing to compromise and speak openly about the living situation.
 You are a mature college student now, after all.